craig8196/the-river-protocol/README.md

 ## Features
+**Versioning in Protocol:**
+Versioning in the protocol itself is necessary to update and enhance cryptography.
+With quantum computers threatening to break current standards the protocol must be forward thinking, just-in-case.

 **Connectionless Design:**
 The over-arching architecture is client-server to reduce complexity.
 Peer-to-peer can be done using lower level tools.